danielalaez/MARSlab-NCKU-docs/docs/VICONTrackerRealTimeMatlab.md

 As you can see from the photo, signal and GND wires are connected to the back serial port of the NX10 radio transmitter, on pins 1 and 2 starting from the bottom left.
 Oscilloscope probes can be connected (as shown in the photograph) to test the voltage output.
 Please carefully measure the signal voltage to test the voltage divider before connecting the radio transmitter.

+Lastly, you need to setup the radio transmitter as a **Pilot link instructor** for the serial port ppm signal to be forwarded to the radio receiver onboard the aircraft.
+For that, go into settings, set up the pilot link instructor, and then go back and activate the trainer mode as an instructor.
+For further instructions, refer to the [official Spektrum NX10 manual](https://spektrumrc.com/ProdInfo/Files/SPMR10100-Manual-EN.pdf).

 ## 2. Gamepad controller
+*Note: This requires an Arduino UNO (or equivalent) to interface between the PC and the NX10 transmitter.
+Refer to the previous section for detailed instructions.*

 This file is currently setup for use with the USB 0908A 8 ch.
 RC Simulator as a gamepad, and the Spektrum NX10 as a radio.
-This requires an Arduino UNO (or equivalent) to interface between the PC and the NX10 transmitter.
+The USB gamepad controller must be connected to the PC for external radio input.
+If a different radio transmitter is used, a new channel mapping must be performed in the Simulink project. *USB-gamepad-mapping-matlab.txt* contains an overview of the mapping obtained for the selected gamepad controller.
+You can modify the channel numbers by altering the order in the signal multiplexer block after the joystick.
+The maximum and minimum values can be edited from the scale_[yaw, pitch, roll, throttle] functions.
+The output values are arranged in a single array and sent to the selected COM port.
+Please make sure to update the COM port of the connected Arduino to the port detected by your computer (Device manager).

 ![gamepadcontroller](https://raw.githubusercontent.com/danielalaez/MARSlab-NCKU-docs/refs/heads/main/docs/img/gamepadcontroller.png)

+You can adjust the simulation time to run longer or shorter tests.

+Why bother having two separate controllers: one USB gamepad and one radio transmitter forwarding the channels?
+This has proven to be the simplest solution to be able to record real-time VICON Tracker data along with user inputs, for further data analysis or even dynamic model estimation.

 ## 3. testcontroller (Flapping wing FAWT PID control setup)
+*Note: This requires an Arduino UNO (or equivalent) to interface between the PC and the NX10 transmitter.
+Refer to the previous section for detailed instructions.*

+The idea of this project is to replace the gamepad controller (or in other words, the pilot) by a very basic PID controller.
+This is designed to place the flapping wing in front of a FAWT, so that the incoming airspeed allows the flapping wing to fly stationary.
+For that, a outer-inner loop position and atittude basic flight controller has been implemented in Simulink, following the philosophy detailed [in this video](https://youtu.be/GK1t8YIvGM8?si=XXKP-D1GhhyG8yT8).

 ![testcontroller](https://github.com/danielalaez/MARSlab-NCKU-docs/blob/main/docs/img/testcontroller.png?raw=true)

+**Important note:** this PID setup remains experimental and has not yet been tested nor adjusted to the actual flapping wing.